microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 ```

 ### Linux
-Same as for Windows, the release comes with the following executable versions of console host:
+Same as for Windows, the release comes with the following executable versions of the console host:
 * a framework-dependent .NET Core binary */ConsoleHost/publish/Microsoft.LocalForwarder.ConsoleHost.dll*.
 Running this binary requires a .NET Core runtime to be installed; refer to this download [page](https://www.microsoft.com/net/download/dotnet-core/2.1) for details.
 ```batchfile
 dotnet Microsoft.LocalForwarder.ConsoleHost.dll